dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

 Functions defined in the standard library as well as various libraries that Open Dylan ships with should be modified to use function types.
-Optimal amounts of type safety will not yet be possible as we don't yet support parametric polymorphism, but first steps using function types can be made.
+Optimal amounts of type safety will not yet be possible as Open Dylan doesn't yet support parametric polymorphism, but first steps using function types can be made.

 Other Implementation Issues
 ---------------------------

-We don't really know yet what else will have to be changed to support function types within the compiler.
+I don't really know yet what else will have to be changed to support function types within the compiler.
 Presumably, some changes will be required to the optimizer and perhaps code generation.